 Maggiano’s says it’s committed to creating food for everyone.
-It even says on its menu, “Our chefs are happy to accommodate your allergies, dietary needs and preferences.”
+Its menu says, “Our chefs are happy to accommodate your allergies, dietary needs, and preferences.”
 This is a refreshing and reassuring message to read.

 Nima Sensor Test Results

-While I felt well cared for at Maggiano’s, this didn’t translate to a fully safe, gluten-free experience, and, unfortunately, both dishes I ordered came out with a “Gluten Found” message on the Nima Sensor.
+While I felt well cared for at Maggiano’s, this didn’t translate to an entirely safe, gluten-free experience.
+Unfortunately, both dishes I ordered came out with a “Gluten Found” message on the Nima Sensor.

 Related Reading: The Ultimate Guide to Eating Out Gluten Free ebook

 Before I knew it, the executive sous chef was standing at my table.
-He could not have been nicer and more concerned about me, yet he was stumped as to what went awry.
+He could not have been nicer and more concerned about me, yet he was stumped about what went awry.

-After a long discussion, he offered to personally make my dishes with fresh ingredients; I agreed to give it another shot.
+After a lengthy discussion, he offered to make my dishes with fresh ingredients; I agreed to give it another shot.

 On the second try, the Mediterranean pasta came back free from gluten.
-He said he used fresh ingredients, and that seems to have done the trick because Nima was all smiles.
+He said he used fresh ingredients, which seems to have done the trick because Nima didn’t find any gluten.

 However, the second test of the chicken piccata came back with the same “Gluten Found” message.

-The chef was still stumped and concerned to why this kept happening.
-We discussed all the ingredients and everything was either naturally gluten free or labeled gluten free.
-He told me he cooked the chicken on the grill, which is only used for gluten-free items (no gluten is on the grill, he says).
+The chef was still stumped and concerned as to why this kept happening.
+We discussed all the ingredients; everything was naturally gluten free or labeled gluten free.
+He told me he cooked the chicken on the grill, which is only used for gluten-free items (no gluten touches the grill, he said).

-I tested the chicken piccata a third time, just to make sure the Nima Sensor didn’t make an error, and it still came back with a “Gluten Found” message again.
+I tested the chicken piccata a third time to ensure the Nima Sensor didn’t make an error, and it returned a “Gluten Found” message.

 Here’s the Best Part

-Rather than throw his hands up in the air, the chef continued to apologize and still offered to make me something new (I declined).
-He said he would be doing more research to see what might have went awry.
-I gave him my business card and said I’d come back anytime to do a re-test.
+Rather than throw his hands up in the air, the chef continued apologizing and offered to make me something new (I declined).
+He said he would be researching more to see what might have gone awry.
+I gave him my business card and said I’d return anytime to do a re-test.
 He gave me his card too.